$248.00 donated in past month

 It’s being called one of the most important moments in the history of the internet and a First Amendment for the internet.
 A federal appeals court, in a 2-1 decision, ruled this week that internet service providers must offer essentially the same protections to users that are required of phone companies.
 Digital activists are gleefully celebrating one of the most significant parts of the ruling: the FCC can apply its net neutrality rules to cellphone data as well as home broadband.

-On June 15, law enforcement officers raided Care By Design and CBD Guild, a provider of high quality cannabis medicines that tens of thousands of patients depend on across the state.
-The enforcement comes just days after the company hosted local and state public officials and regulators for a walk-through of their new state-of-the-art facilities and to discuss regulations for the emerging industry resulting from the Medical Marijuana Regulation and Safety Act passed by the California legislature last fall.
+On June 15, law enforcement officers raided Care By Design and CBD Guild, a medical cannabis grower and manufacturer that tens of thousands of patients depend on across the state.
+The enforcement comes just days after the company hosted local and state public officials and regulators for a walk-through of their new facilities and to discuss regulations for the emerging industry resulting from the Medical Marijuana Regulation and Safety Act passed by the California legislature last fall.

 Wed Jun 15 2016 (Updated 06/16/16)James Burtnett Highlights the Hypocrisy of Take Back Santa Cruz